jackson-family/he-gave-me-my-ears/content/2012-10-26-alone-with-my-girls.md

 from work.
 I think it&#x02bc;s the first time that I&#x02bc;ve been alone with both girls in over two weeks, and certainly the first time that I&#x02bc;ve been alone with them with my hearing being bad in my left ear and terrible in my right.
-Molly&#x02bc;s vocabulary is limited to babyspeak and cooing, so she&#x02bc;s pretty easy to understand.
+Molly&#x02bc;s vocabulary is limited to baby-speak and cooing, so she&#x02bc;s pretty easy to understand.
 If she wants something, she yells unintelligibly.
 If she&#x02bc;s happy, she goes around babbling, &ldquo;Day day day day day.&rdquo; Sometimes she growls.
 It is all really cute.

-My three-year old Emily is a different story.
+My three-year-old Emily is a different story.
 She started speaking in sentences at 18 months and pretty much has not stopped talking since.
 She always has something to say.
 Always.
 She&#x02bc;s also currently in the throes of the &ldquo;Why?&rdquo; stage.
 It&#x02bc;s endearing because she&#x02bc;s so curious